BentoBoxWorld/docs/docs/addons/Border/index.md

 **Border** can create and show a border around islands which players cannot pass.
 The border can be:

-- the vanilla world border (using [**WorldBorderAPI**](https://github.com/yannicklamprecht/WorldBorderAPI/releases) plugin)
+- the vanilla world border
 - a custom border that shows up when the player is near (visuals can be configured).

 Created and maintained by [tastybento](https://github.com/tastybento).

-!!! warning "Dependencies"
-    This addon is configured by default to use the **WorldBorderAPI** to show the border, **but it can be turned off**, see the `use-wbapi` setting.

 {{ addon_description("Border") }}

 ## Installation

 1. Restart the server (to enable the addon and have the `config.yml` file generated)
-2. If you want to enable the vanilla border type, put the WorldBorderPlugin jar into the `plugins` folder and make sure to set `use-wbapi: true` in `config.yml`.
-Otherwise, set `use-wbapi: false` in the configuration.
-3. Put the addon jar into the `plugins/BentoBox/addons` folder
+2. Put the addon jar into the `plugins/BentoBox/addons` folder
-4. Customize settings in `config.yml` (optional)
+3. Customize settings in `config.yml` (optional)
-5. Restart the server to apply new settings
+4. Restart the server to apply new settings

 ## Commands